balakuntlaJayanth/Stats/_posts/2020-03-01-Pearson_corelation_in_python.markdown.md

-The above table represents the coorelation between all the elements.
+The above table represents the correlation between all the elements.

 ```python